AqueM/Curse-of-Love/Game/Characters/Gwynnestri.md

 | Birth name | Willow          |

 Very averse to her betrothal and thus avoids going back home.
 Dislikes boredom, seeks out entertainment.
 Very new to magic.
 Rather easily spooked.
 A self-proclaimed comedian, jester.
-Can't take a joke to save her life, blames it on lack of inspiration.
+Can't make a joke to save her life, blames it on lack of inspiration.

 Doesn't introduce herself with her surname.
 # Looks